 The situation of food price hysteria in the mainstream press has reached near-epic proportions.
 Earlier in the week on the ABN, we featured House Agriculture Committee Chair Collin Peterson of Minnesota commenting that the misreporting about the causes of food price inflation is the biggest challenge facing agriculture today.
 The Chairman is correct.
 Even among some of our own, the root causes of the problem are poorly understood.
 I spoke with a close friend yesterday who related a story about educating some family members on the issue; they had bought into the media hue and cry that ethanol was the sole source for price hikes at the grocery store.
 As we’ve reported here more than once, expert economists have proven repeatedly that the causative link between biofuels and food prices is minimal and tenuous at best.

-And yet media activists like now pointing the finger at not only farmers and processors, but the retailers themselves:
+And yet media activists like CNN continue to beat the drum about the “crisis,” now pointing the finger at not only farmers and processors, but the retailers themselves:

 Forced to pay for once-free sandwich toppings and twice as much for some steak cuts, shoppers are wondering whether higher grocery bills and restaurant tabs truly reflect the trickle down of a global rise in food prices.

 Veronica Banks, who lives outside St. Louis, said she suspects that neighborhood corner stores are charging more for many items under the assumption customers won’t pay the bus fare to go bargain hunting.

 Tom Seluzicki, a certified public accountant in Washington, said he assumes that some food prices are artificially inflated to “compensate for lost margins on other products.”